CrisLap/FriendlyFileOrganizer_PythonandNumpyProject/README.md

 Warning: Every time the script is launched to move new files, it must update (and not overwrite) the subfolders and the recap file.
 To check that everything is working properly, you can add more files to the files folder and do a test; or, you can split the 8 original files into two groups and leave one for testing.

-Tip: You can use the libraries os, shutil and csv.
+Tip: you can use the libraries os, shutil and csv.

 So, in summary, you have to iterate alphabetically on the files of the files folder: